 But VA loan limits are no more!
 Before, veteran borrowers would have to make sure they stayed under the loan limit in their county in order to be able to put no money down.
 If they borrowed more than the VA loan limit in their county, they would be subject to paying 25% on the amount in excess of the loan limit.

-But thanks to a recently passed law in the summer of 2019, veterans who qualify for a VA loan will still be able to take advantage of a zero down payment option, regardless of the loan size they take out.
+But thanks to a recently passed law, veterans who qualify for a VA loan will still be able to take advantage of a zero down payment option, regardless of the loan size they take out.

 It should be noted, though, that veterans will still have to prove their creditworthiness and income to their lenders, who will have a say in the loan amount borrowers may take out.
 In addition, borrowers who already have more than one VA loan or have defaulted on one in previous years may still be subject to a down payment if they exceed a certain loan amount.

 Check out our mortgage loan limit tool for conventional, FHA, and VA loans.

 Would you like to use a VA loan to buy a home in Seattle?
 We can help.
 Sammamish Mortgage has been helping borrowers in WA, ID, OR, and CO since 1992.
 We can help you every step of the way, from application through closing.
 We can even pre-approve you for a mortgage loan, to give you a much-needed advantage in the real estate market.
 Contact us for more information on the mortgage programs we can offer you!